olorondu-emeka/clean-architecture-example/BlogPost.md

 - `dbConnection.js`, which handles the MongoDB connection
 - `useCases.js`, which is an orchestrator file for the use cases (more on that later)

 2. **core:** As the name implies, this folder is the fundamental core of the application.
-It comprises of 3 subfolders namely:
+It comprises 3 subfolders namely:

 - **definitions:** This contains reusable API response functions for _success_ and _error_ responses namely: `SuccessResponse.js` and `ErrorResponse.js`.
 - **entities:** It contains core business objects.
 In this project, the `entities` folder contains a single business object specified in `User.js`.